Sign in

 Group,

-To be fair, everyone who first discovers this site is overwhelmed by the volumes of information.
-These volumes grow every week.
-It is completely impossible for a "new guy" to take it all in and make an assessment if this is the right machine.
+To be fair, everyone discovering this site is overwhelmed by the information.
+As it keeps growing, it's impossible for a "new guy" to absorb everything and decide if this is the right machine.

-Additionally, if you look at the Big Iron machines, they almost all use the the type of linear bearings that Dex is describing.
-I am sure that Dex saw this and is probably wondering why / why not.
+Additionally, Big Iron machines almost all use the type of linear bearings that Dex describes.
+Dex probably saw this and is questioning why/why not.

-Dex, Gerald has designed a large format machine primarily for cutting sheet goods such as MDF, melamine and possibly plywood.
-Doug is absolutely correct that these materials are seldom used to build extremely high-tolerance items.
-This might not be the machine for NASA.
-Although, I believe it was Fabrica who submitted some pretty cool photos of carvings he did on the MM.
+Dex, Gerald has designed a large format machine primarily for cutting sheet goods like MDF, melamine, and plywood.
+Doug is correct that these materials are seldom used for extremely high-tolerance items.
+This might not be a machine for NASA.
+Although, I believe Fabrica shared some impressive carvings done on the MM.

-Are you trying to cut foam to .0001 accuracy?
-Somehow I doubt it.
+Are you aiming to cut foam to .0001 accuracy?
+I doubt it.

-I don't actually know whether anyone has actually performed repeatabillity tolerance testing for the Mechmate but I would guess that it would be within a few thousanths.
-If I remember right, three thousanths is about a sheet of paper.
+I don't know if anyone has performed repeatability tolerance tests for the MechMate, but I guess it’s within a few thousandths.
+Three thousandths is about a sheet of paper.

-I am also guessing that will meet your needs and you can do that with this very elegant design that won't be 10% of the Big Iron price.
+That should meet your needs, and you can achieve that with this elegant design that costs a fraction of Big Iron machines.

-So, welcome to the best forum on the web for production quality, yet DIY CNCing.
+So, welcome to the best forum for production-quality, DIY CNCing.

 BTW: Foam for molds to create what?